collaborativebioinformatics/GeneVar2/README.md

 9. David Henke `(Writer and Guide)`
 10. Weiyu Zhou (`App developer`)

+## Motivation

+Structural variants represent a major difference between individuals in health and disease.
+For those outside the immediate field of genetics, a group that includes researchers and clinicians the interpretation of findings is particularly challenging.
+GeneVar2 is an extremely fast and computationally efficient platform for analysis, visualization, and interpretation of structural variation data.
+It is designed to provide a powerful and easy-to-use tool for applications in biomedical research and diagnostic medicine, at no computational cost.
+Its comprehensive approach brings the analyses of structural variation within the reach of non-specialist laboratories, and those from centres with limited funding available.

 ## Goals

 [GeneVar](https://github.com/collaborativebioinformatics/GeneVar) is an open access, gene centric data browser for SV analysis.
 GeneVar takes as input a gene name or ID and produces a report that informs the user of all SVs overlapping the gene and any non-coding regulatory elements affecting expression of the gene.
 [Clinical SV](https://github.com/collaborativebioinformatics/clinical_SVs) is an open access software that can annotate vcf files with clinically relavant information as well as provide useful visualizations such as disease ontology plots.